-In Taxes > Settings, you can pre-define different tax rates to be used for your receipts, invoices, and credit notes.
+In Taxes > Tax rates, you’ll find all the tax rates you are collecting by country.
+Your account will be automatically configured with the tax rates you are likely to use.
+You can pre-define different tax rates to be used for your receipts, invoices, credit notes, and expenses.

 - Country: Choose the country, or countries, in which you will be charging this tax rate.

-- Name: You can give your new tax rate a name, e.g. VAT.
+- Name: You can give your new tax rate a name, e.g. VAT, TVA, IGIC.

 - Value: Enter the percentage of your tax rate; e.g. 20 for a rate of 20%.
 If needed, you can enter up to three digits after the decimal point, such as 15.5 for a rate of 15.5%, or 9.975 for a rate of 9.975%.